danielrudzinski/danielrudzinski/README.md

 # Daniel 👨‍💻

 ## About Me
 Hi!
-I'm Daniel, a passionate third-year Computer Science student at the University of Warmia and Mazury who loves creating modern applications. 🖥️✨
+I'm Daniel, a passionate third-year Computer Science student at the University of Warmia and Mazury. 🖥️✨

 ## 🛠 Tech Stack